This short article addresses the question of how to work with UObjects

 FGCObjectScopeGuard CreatedObjectGuard(CreatedObject);

-// Here we are sure that the CreatedObject will not be garbage collected within this scope
+// Ensures CreatedObject won't be garbage collected in this scope

 };